LihengGong/Celery/README.md

 ## Priority

-Conclusion: celery will honor priority as long as the tasks are submitted fast enough.
+Conclusion: celery will honor priority as long as the tasks are submitted fast enough(i.e. at almost the same time).

 | Tables        | Single Queue  | Double Queue  |
 | ------------- |:-------------:|:-----:|